JimDemos/demo.sap_install/awx-ee/README.md

 > If you know how to build cross-platform EEs with ansible builder, feel free to contact me or create a pull request.

 > [NOTE]
 > the power base image awx-ee is not available publically.
-The RHEL version needs python3-devel defined as extra package
+The RHEL version needs extra packages
 > -